 - Use teething soothers before breastfeeding.
 Give your child other things to chew on for a few minutes before breastfeeding him.
 A clean washcloth that has been moistened with cool water and placed in the freezer for a few minutes works well, or a firm rubber ring designed especially for teething babies.
 Rubbing a clean finger gently across your baby’s gums may also provide temporary relief.
 Or you can put a few pieces of ice in a clean baby sock and tie off the top.
 If your baby is older than 6 months and eating complementary foods, he may enjoy cold foods such as applesauce, yogurt, or a frozen banana.

 - Use a pain reliever.
 Teething pain is a natural condition of childhood.
 As such, many parents feel a pain reliever is unnecessary.
 However, if the pain is especially troubling to your baby and soothers are not working, you may want give your child a pain reliever—ibuprofen or acetaminophen (but never aspirin, due to the risk of Reye's syndrome)—about 30–45 minutes before breastfeeding.
-Ask your child's health care provider to recommend the correct dose, which should be based on your child's weight.
+Ask your child's health care provider to recommend the correct dose, which should be based on your child's weight (not his age).
 And be sure to use the dosing spoon or cup that comes with the medication.

 - Avoid topical anesthetics.
 Never use a topical benzocaine gel (such as Orajel) in children under 2 years of age due to the risk of methemoglobinemia, a serious condition that limits the amount of oxygen in the blood.
 Also avoid lidocaine gel preparations.
 The Food and Drug Administration has issued a “Boxed Warning,” its most serious warning, cautioning parents to not use these products for teething pain due to the risk of seizures, brain injury, heart damage, and death.
 The Food and Drug Administration (FDA) has issued warnings against the use of homeopathic teething tablets in 2016 and 2017, as its testing has shown inconsistent levels of belladonna (deadly nightshade) in these products.
 The agency continues to investigate reports of adverse reactions, including seizures in infants and children who were given these products.
 Also, essential oils are not safety-tested for ingestion or topical use with children; although they are derived from plants, they may cause irritation or allergic reaction, and some may be toxic if ingested.